alxn0/zet/41/README.md

 ## Paragraphs

 A paragraph are consecutive lines of text.
 Paragraphs are separated by one ore more blank lines.
+Line breaks, meaning a sentence on a new line, is done by adding 2 or more spaces at the end of the previous line.

 ## Headers